 Detoxifies the blood

 Snapdragons can be consumed as tea in order to increase urine production, which cleanses the blood and removes both waste products and the poisonous substances that have built up in the blood.
 Because it has diuretic properties, the snapdragon also helps lower your blood pressure.

 Because it is both anti-inflammatory and makes a great astringent, you can use snapdragon poultices to manage boils and abscesses.
 Continuing to use it also helps you ward off the complications often associated with abscesses and boils, and since many of these complications can be quite serious, this is a huge benefit of using snapdragons.

 Since the liver accumulates a lot of nasty ingredients and bi-products, it is good to flush it out every now and then.
 Drinking snapdragon tea can help you do this, and it can also break down fat and neutralize poisons in the liver, enabling it to be cleaner and healthier.

 Snapdragon tea can be used, or you can use the poultice and place it on your head, both of which can reduce fever and lower the temperature of your body.

 Relieves urinary tract infections

-UTIs can be very painful, and because of its anti-diuretic properties, snapdragon can flush out the bacteria in your urinary system and even increase urine production, both of which can help you get rid of your UTI a lot faster.
+UTIs can be very painful, and because of their anti-diuretic properties, snapdragon can flush out the bacteria in your urinary system and even increase urine production, both of which can help you get rid of your UTI a lot faster.